Bright Food: Investments and Divestments

 2015, Bright Foods hold a 39.12% stake in Synlait.

 In September 2010 Bright Food entered into exclusive discussions for the acquisition of the British snack food manufacturer United Biscuits, but the talks did not result in an acquisition.

 In August 2011 Bright Food agreed to acquire a 75% stake in the Australia-based food producer Manassen Foods for A$530 million.

 In May 2012 Bright Food agreed to acquire a 60% stake in the British breakfast cereals manufacturer Weetabix Limited in a £1.2 billion deal.
 This majority stake is set to be sold to US company Post Holdings for US$1.8 billion as of 18 April 2017.

+In 2012, Bright Food also acquired a 70% stake in Bordeaux wine trading company DIVA Bordeaux through its subsidiary, Shanghai Sugar Cigarette and Wine (SSCW).

+In January 2014, the company acquired the Western Australian dairy company Mundella Foods.

-In May 2014, Bright Food agreed to acquire a 56% stake in the Israeli Dairy producer Tnuva for the sum of US$2.5 Billion.
+In May 2014, Bright Food agreed to acquire a 56% stake in the Israeli dairy producer Tnuva for a sum of US$2.5 billion.

 In October 2014 Bright Food agreed to acquire a majority stake in Italian olive oil producer Salov, which includes the Filippo Berio and Sagra Brands.

 In September 2015, Bright Foods expressed interest in New Zealand dairy and meat company Silver Fern Farms by initiating a $100 million buyout of 50% of SFF.
 On 15 September, it was reported by The New Zealand Herald that Bright Foods subsidiary Shanghai Maling Aquarius Co., Ltd, had reached a $NZ261 Million deal to acquire 50% of Silver Fern Farms.

+In February 2025, Bright Food sold The Margaret River Company (acquired via Manassen Foods in 2011) and Mundella Foods to Western Australian dairy firm The Cheeky Cow.